NREL/nsrdb/README.rst

 Installation
 ============

-1. Use conda (anaconda or miniconda with python 3.7) to create an nsrdb
+#.
+Use conda (anaconda or miniconda with python 3.7) to create an nsrdb
    environment: ``conda create --name nsrdb python=3.7``
-2. Activate your new conda env: ``conda activate nsrdb``
+#.
+Activate your new conda env: ``conda activate nsrdb``
+#.
+There is a known dependency issue between h5py and netCDF4. it is
+   recommended that you install ``conda install netCDF4`` before pip installing the nsrdb code base.
+#.
+If running with the MLClouds model, you will have to install this code base
+   (the private mlclouds repo is `here <https://github.com/NREL/mlclouds>`_) before installing the nsrdb code base.
-3. Navigate to the nsrdb directory that contains setup.py and run:
+#.
+Navigate to the nsrdb directory that contains setup.py and run:
    ``pip install -e .``
-4. There is a known dependency issue between h5py and netCDF4.
-If you get an error using the netCDF4 module, try installing from ``conda`` instead of ``pip``

-    a. ``pip uninstall netCDF4``
-    b. ``conda install netCDF4``

-5. Test your installation:
+#.
+Test your installation:

     a.
 Start ipython and test the following import:
        ``from nsrdb.data_model import DataModel``
     b.
 Navigate to the tests/ directory and run the command: ``pytest``

-6. If you are a developer, also run `pre-commit install` in the directory containing .pre-commit-config.yaml.
+#.
+If you are a developer, also run `pre-commit install` in the directory
+   containing .pre-commit-config.yaml.

 NOTE: If you are trying to run the ``albedo`` sub-module you will need to